 Cecilia Densham – Manager, Communications and Engagement

 She has an accomplished history of managing sensitive communities in highly impacted environments.
-Her skill set includes corporate and internal communication, marketing, media, issues, risk and crisis management.
+Her skills include corporate and internal communication, marketing, media, risk and crisis management.

-Cecilia has been a member of IAP2 (International Association for Public Participation) for 15 years.
+Cecilia is a member of IAP2 (International Association for Public Participation).